End of Life & End of Support Tracking with Device42

 - Always know ahead of time when software is going end of sale or end of life

 - Avoid sudden EOL emergencies or vulnerabilities that could result in costly downtime

 - Get alerts when an EOS date approach so preparations can be made to migrate away

 - Get an email if a piece of software that has been marked EOL is found running

-Take for example Cisco’s EO Sale, and EO Service / EOL policy.
+Take for example Cisco’s EO Sale, and EO Service / End Of Life policy.
 Essentially, once a product goes end of sale, you have 12 months to ensure it has a maintenance contract.
 Past that 12 month period, and you can no longer purchase one.
 You can keep an existing contract alive for 5 years from the EO Sale date for hardware, and two years for software; however, if there ever is a lapse in renewal, you lose support – for good.

 Replacing Hardware and Software takes time and planning